 Soon he was providing other banking services to Wilhelm and several aristocrats, and by 1796 Rothschild was crowned Crown Agent.
 In 1770, Rothschild married and had ten children, five sons, and five daughters.

 Expansion and control of the Rothschild footprint

 The Rothbright banking empire benefited greatly from the French Revolution.
-During the war, the Austrian army contracted to supply Rothschild with a number of items, including wheat, uniforms, horses and equipment; He also facilitated monetary transactions for Hessian mercenaries.
+During the war, the Austrian army contracted to supply Rothschild with several items, including wheat, uniforms, horses, and equipment; He also facilitated monetary transactions for Hessian mercenaries.
 Around that time, Rothschild sent his five sons to live in the capital cities of various European countries.
-His goal was to set up a banking business in Frankfurt, Naples, Vienna, Paris and London for each of his children and in the 1800s, he did.
+His goal was to set up a banking business in Frankfurt, Naples, Vienna, Paris, and London for each of his children and in the 1800s, he did.
 Spread across Europe with Mayer Rothschild’s children, Rothschild’s became the first bank to cross the border.